paigei/basic-blog/README.md

 # A Blog

-This project creates a web app where a user may log in to the site, and create new articles about crocheting as they wish.
+This project creates a web app where a user may log in to the site, and create new articles about crocheting, and view other posts about crocheting.

 Created by: Paige Inoue and Leila Nawas